LibraryHost/CAVPP_PBCoreElementSet/README.md

 Summary
 -------

-This plugin creates a custom element set and an output format for the PBCore standard for the California Audiovisual Preservation Project.
+This plugin creates a custom element set and an output format for the [PBCore][1] standard for the California Audiovisual Preservation Project.

 **Note**: PBCore standard is not totally implemented: only items useful for